 top of page

 The fundamentals of Chinese medicine are based upon the principles of yang and yin.
-Yang is daytime energy, physiological organ function, warmth and movement.
-Yin is nighttime energy, the repairing and restorative operations that occur while you are sleeping, cold & restfulness.
+Yang is daytime energy, physiological organ function, warmth, and movement.
+Yin is nighttime energy, the repairing and restorative operations that occur while you sleep, cold & restfulness.
 Winter is a yin season.
 The cold and darkness of winter drive us to seek inner warmth.
-Therefore, winter months should include more introspection, resting, and storing of the body’s physical energy.
+Therefore, winter months should include more introspection, rest, and storing the body’s physical energy.
 This helps to align our bodies with the seasons.
 Below are some helpful winter wellness tips as we prepare to hunker down for the next few months.

 Get acupuncture!

 One of the things that I love about acupuncture is that it can treat more than just pain.
 Acupuncture is a complete medicine that can be used to treat all systems of the body.
-What really makes acupuncture different from modern medicine is it can be used as preventative medicine.
-This means that you do not need to show an active sign or symptom to get acupuncture.
+What makes acupuncture different from modern medicine is that it can be used as preventative medicine.
+You need not show an active sign or symptom to get acupuncture.
 Weekly acupuncture visits can boost your immune system, improve circulation, and regulate your nervous system for a healthy individual.

 Eating for Winter

 • Eating warm soups with tons of root vegetables (carrots, turnips, rutabaga, potatoes, beets, onions, fennel, parsnip, celeriac).
-These are rich in fiber, antioxidants, Vitamin A, Vitamin B, Vitamin C, as well as having anti inflammatory properties.
+These are rich in fiber, antioxidants, Vitamin A, Vitamin B, and Vitamin C anti-inflammatory properties.

 • Incorporate bone broths into your diet.
-Since these broths are slow cooked for hours they provide tons of minerals such as calcium, phosphorus, magnesium that are then easily digested and absorbed.
-What slow cooking for hours does is it breaks down the cartilage and tendons from the bones which releases the compounds that are found in supplements for arthritis and joint pain.
-Broths have also been used to boost immunity during the winter months or to recover from illness.
-You can make your own or you can buy it from an organic brand.
+Since these broths are slow-cooked for hours, they provide tons of minerals such as calcium, phosphorus, and magnesium that are easily digested and absorbed.
+What slow cooking for hours does is it breaks down the cartilage and tendons from the bones, which releases the compounds that are found in supplements for arthritis and joint pain.
+Broths have also been used to boost immunity during winter or to recover from illness.
+You can make your own or buy it from an organic brand.
 Use the broth as bases for soups, to cook grains with, or as a nourishing drink.

 • Cooking foods longer and at lower temperatures.
-Using a slow cooker or roasting food in the oven is great for this.
+Using a slow cooker or roasting food in the oven is excellent.

 • Salty and bitter flavors are appropriate for winter because they promote a sinking and centering quality of our energy which allows for more storage of your internal energy.
-It allows for more heat to be brought deeper where we need it the most during winter.
+It will enable more heat to be brought deeper where we need it the most during winter.

 • Always remember to eat local and seasonal whenever possible to increase the nutritional value of your food.